home-assistant/developers.home-assistant/docs/core/entity/update.md

 from within Home Assistant.

 This method requires `SUPPORT_INSTALL` to be set.
-Additionally, if this integration support installing specific version or is capable of backing up before starting the update installation process, `SUPPORT_SPECIFIC_VERSION` and `SUPPORT_BACKUP` can be set respectively.
+Additionally, if this integration supports installing specific version or is capable of backing up before starting the update installation process, `SUPPORT_SPECIFIC_VERSION` and `SUPPORT_BACKUP` can be set respectively.